scalation/scalation_py/Transformations/readme.md

 ## Usage
 To run the code, open the run.ipynb notebook in Jupyter Notebook or JupyterLab.
 The notebook allows you to select different transformation techniques through the scale_method argument.
 The available options are:

-- "log1p": Log1p transformation.
+- "log1p" : Log1p transformation.
-- "sqrt": Square root transformation.
+- "sqrt" : Square root transformation.
-- "box-cox": Box-Cox transformation.
+- "box-cox" : Box-Cox transformation.
-- "standardscaler": StandardScaler.
+- "standardscaler" : StandardScaler.
-- "yeo-johnson": Yeo-Johnson transformation.
+- "yeo-johnson" : Yeo-Johnson transformation.

-## Applying Differencing
+### Applying Differencing
 If you want to apply differencing along with the transformation (for example, for log1p), adjust the following arguments:

 - differencing: Set to true if you want to apply differencing.